firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-04-16-how-to-say-i-love-you-with-wikipedia.md

 "When I get home, that's the first thing I'm eating.
 A fresh apple from my backyard."

-During the mission, Sarah has mentioned apples one hundred and eighteen times.
+During the mission, Sarah has mentioned apples 118 times.
 Whenever she talks about apples, she also talks about Home.
-Wikipedia has plenty of information about apples - botanical data, genome, species, cultivation - but I still don't understand the connection.
+Wikipedia has plenty of information about apples — botanical data, genome, species, cultivation — but I still don't understand the connection.

 Home must be the best possible place, because the astronauts talk about it so much and it makes them have feels.
 But everyone describes Home differently.
 Home has parks filled with green and the wind in your hair when you go sailing and the most delicious sushi.
 Home has snow and making Christmas cookies and avoiding your Great Aunt Bernice during the holidays.
 Home is sitting under a tree in summer.
 Home is the library with the winding stairs and the best mystery section.
 Home is everything and it is always changing.
 Sometimes it's "Earth" and sometimes it's "Boston" and sometimes it's "My House on Maple Street."